This article will help you:

 Also, A/B testing is only available for customers with Growth and Enterprise plans.

 In Amplitude, A/B testing lets you compare the funnel conversion performance of two or more user segments against each other.
-You can view results in terms of improvement—which describes the performance of a segment compared to the baseline—or in terms of statistical significance, which will show you the predicted chance that the segment you're viewing will outperform the baseline.
+You can view results in terms of improvement—which describes the performance of a segment compared to the baseline—or in terms of statistical significance, which will show you the probability of observing a difference as extreme as what you saw, assuming the control and treatment have the same mean.

 Amplitude will, by default, use the first segment added to the funnel analysis as the baseline, but you can change this in the where baseline is set to drop-down menu.